Top Blockchain Skills and Web3 Job Roles Hiring Teams Evaluate in 2026

 That question usually leads to better outcomes.

-Pick one skill from this list.
-Then create one visible output:
+Before applying widely, pick one skill from this guide and create one visible proof artifact.

 • a DeFi teardown

-That single artifact can improve your shortlisting more than another course certificate.
+That single artifact can improve your shortlisting more than another course certificate because it gives hiring teams something concrete to evaluate.

 Continue Exploring on AOB